11.4 SEC Reporting Requirements Upon the Consolidation of a Subsidiary

 11.4.2 Rule 3-13 Waivers

-reporting requirements under Regulation S-X, Rule 3-13, particularly when the
+from certain financial statement requirements under Regulation S-X, particularly

-requirements are burdensome but may not be material to the total mix of
+when such requirements are burdensome but may not be material to the total mix

 Note that a registrant that is granted relief from providing Rule 3-05 financial